SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 31, 2018 at 10:45:32 UTC_
+_Last Update: August 1, 2018 at 10:45:29 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on August 1st and/or after: We Bare Bears
+For missing time slots on August 2nd and/or after: We Bare Bears
-For missing time slots on August 2nd and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on August 3rd and/or after: The Amazing World of Gumball, Teen Titans Go!
 For missing time slots on August 9th and/or after: Craig of the Creek
 For missing time slots on August 10th and/or after: Summer Camp Island
-For missing time slots on August 12th and/or after: Unikitty!
+For missing time slots on August 13th and/or after: Unikitty!
-For missing time slots on August 13th and/or after: OK K.O.!
+For missing time slots on August 14th and/or after: OK K.O.!
 Let's Be Heroes

 ## Known schedule

-### Tuesday, July 31st
-06:00AM Steven Universe - Steven's Birthday
-06:15AM Ben 10 - All Koiled Up
-06:30AM The Amazing World of Gumball - The Virus; The Authority
-07:00AM We Bare Bears - Lil' Squid
-07:15AM The Amazing World of Gumball - The Rival
-07:30AM The Amazing World of Gumball - The Vegging; The One
-08:00AM We Bare Bears - I, Butler
-08:15AM Teen Titans Go! - Mo' Money Mo' Problems
-08:30AM Teen Titans Go! - The Streak Part 2; The Streak Part 1
-09:00AM We Bare Bears - Family Troubles
-09:15AM Teen Titans Go! - The Scoop
-09:30AM Teen Titans Go! - Operation Dude Rescue Part 1; Operation Dude Rescue Part 2
-10:00AM We Bare Bears - Go Fish
-10:15AM The Amazing World of Gumball - The Copycats
-10:30AM The Amazing World of Gumball - The Potato; The Fuss
-11:00AM We Bare Bears - Teacher's Pet
-11:15AM Summer Camp Island - Computer Vampire
-11:30AM Summer Camp Island - The Basketball Liaries; Popular Banana Split
-12:00PM We Bare Bears - Googs
-12:15PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-01:00PM We Bare Bears - Paperboyz
-01:15PM Unikitty! - Tragic Magic
-01:30PM Unikitty! - R & Arr; Super Amazing Raft Adventure
-02:00PM We Bare Bears - Bear Squad
-02:15PM Teen Titans Go! - Boys vs Girls
-02:30PM Teen Titans Go! - The Best Robin; Road Trip
-03:00PM We Bare Bears - Lil' Squid
-03:15PM OK K.O.!
-Let's Be Heroes - Wisdom, Strength, and Charisma
-03:30PM OK K.O.!
-Let's Be Heroes - My Fair Carol; Let's Watch the Boxmore Show
-04:00PM We Bare Bears - I, Butler
-04:15PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-05:00PM We Bare Bears - Family Troubles
-05:15PM The Amazing World of Gumball - The Deal
-05:30PM The Amazing World of Gumball - The Line; The Petals
-06:00PM We Bare Bears - Go Fish
-06:15PM Teen Titans Go! - Mouth Hole
-06:30PM Teen Titans Go! - Crazy Day; Robin Backwards
-07:00PM We Bare Bears - Teacher's Pet; Viral Video
-07:30PM We Bare Bears - Burrito; Our Stuff

 ### Wednesday, August 1st
 06:00AM Steven Universe - It Could've Been Great